fabi8bit/clubbub/README.md

 ## Testing

 The website has been tested in all its parts and works as intended.
 It is fully responsive and supports all screen sizes down to 360px.
 The tests were conducted using the inspector of Google Chrome.
-It scored high results with Lighthouse both on [Desktop](readme_images/lighthouse_desktop_results.png) and [Mobile](readme_images/lighthouse_mobile_results.png) ([Screenshot_Mobile](readme_images/lighthouse_mobile_test_scrshot.png)).
+It scored high results with Lighthouse both on [Desktop](readme_assets/readme_imgs/lighthouse_desktop.webp) and [Mobile](readme_assets/readme_imgs/lighthouse_mobile.webp).
-The elements adapt and change their appearence according to the aspect ratio of the screen without breaking the design.
+The elements adapt and change their appearance according to the aspect ratio of the screen without breaking the design.